dshanske/indieweb-post-kinds/readme.txt

 * If you add `?kindurl=URL` to the post editor URL, it will automatically fill this into the URL box in post properties
 * If you add `?kind=like` to the post editor URL, it will automatically set the kind.

-So - `https://www.example.com/wp-admin/post-new.php?kindurl=URL&kind=like` will automatically set a like with the URL URL
+So - `https://www.example.com/wp-admin/post-new.php?kindurl=URL&kind=like` will automatically set a like with the URL

 == SNAP ==

-Indieweb Post Kinds had support for replying to Twitter posts using the Social Network Auto Poster plugin.
+Post Kinds had support for replying to Twitter posts using the Social Network Auto Poster plugin.
 The developers of that plugin have not contacted the developer of this plugin.

+== Theme Support ==

+Post Kinds automatically adds information to `the_content` and `the_excerpt` filter.
+Being as this is inside the content block, which may or may not be desirable, you may remove these filters as noted below and call `kind_display` directly.
+This will allow it to appear outside the content block.
+	* `remove_filter( 'the_content', array( 'Kind_View', 'content_response' ), 20 );`
+	* `remove_filter( 'the_excerpt', array( 'Kind_View', 'excerpt_response' ), 20 );`

+The functions `has_post_kind`, `set_post_kind`, and `set_post_kind` will allow you to manipulate the kind settings in a post. `get_post_kind_string` will return the display name of a kind.

 == Changelog ==
+	= Version 2.6.0 =
+		* Remove h-as properties
+		* Add basic templates for some different kinds
+		* Improve duration display
+		* If post_ID not passed to display function will use get_the_ID
+		* Remove mf2 CSS from being styled
+		* Allow for child themes to add kind templates
+		* Photo post will now use either featured image or gallery of attached media automatically.
 	= Version 2.5.2 =
 		* Generation of strings being moved from individual functions to one unified function to make management easier
 		* Description now appears on Archives